openskynetwork/java-adsb/README.md

   * Navigation Accuracy Category for position (NACp)
   * Navigation Integrity Category (NIC)
 * Added Source Integrity Level to position messages of version 0
+* `getTransponderAddress()` returning integer representation of the ICAO 24 bit transponder addressin addition to `getIcao24()`

+### Migration Guide

+#### General

+* Remove MissingInformationExceptions, missing values are given as null instead Checking if info available is still possible, examples:
+    * Velocity:
+      * `hasVerticalRateInfo()`
+      * `hasVelocityInfo()`
+      * `hasGeoMinusBaroInfo()`
+* Altitudes are Integers (not doubles)
+* Altitude in feet, not meters (multiply with 0.3048 to keep metric system) The following message types are affected:
+  * `AltitudeReply`
+  * `CommBAltitudeReply`
+  * `ShortACAS`
+  * `LongACAS`
+  * `AirbornePositionV?Msg`

+#### Position Messages

+* Replace ModeSReply.subtype.ADSB_AIRBORN_POSITION with
+  * ModeSReply.subtype.ADSB_AIRBORN_POSITION_V0
+  * ModeSReply.subtype.ADSB_AIRBORN_POSITION_V1
+  * ModeSReply.subtype.ADSB_AIRBORN_POSITION_V2

+* Replace ModeSReply.subtype.ADSB_SURFACE_POSITION with
+  * ModeSReply.subtype.ADSB_SURFACE_POSITION_V0
+  * ModeSReply.subtype.ADSB_SURFACE_POSITION_V1
+  * ModeSReply.subtype.ADSB_SURFACE_POSITION_V2

+* No need to distinguish position messages of different versions for Decoder.
+  Their common super class is `SurfacePositionV0Msg`/`AirbornePositionV0Msg` and ADS-B version is irrelevant for position decoding

+* No `isBarometricAltitude` for surface position messages anymore

+* NIC supplements only available in versions 1 and 2 (new method hasNICSupplementX)
+* Method for time flag renamed to `hasTimeFlag`
+* Ground speed in surface positions in knots instead of m/s (multiply with 0.514444 to keep metric system)

+#### Operational Status Messages

+* Operational Status now in four different classes.
+No need to distinguish subtype codes by the user (airborne = 0, surface = 1)
+  * Have a look at the API to see available fields of different ADS-B versions
+  * V0: only TCAS and CDTI, no distinction between airborne and surface
+  * V2: only SIL supplement is new in version 2, if not needed you can use V1 for both versions

+* Replace ModeSReply.subtype.ADSB_STATUS with
+  * ModeSReply.subtype.ADSB_STATUS_V0
+  * ModeSReply.subtype.ADSB_AIRBORN_STATUS_V1
+  * ModeSReply.subtype.ADSB_AIRBORN_STATUS_V2

+* Replace ModeSReply.subtype.ADSB_STATUS with
+  * ModeSReply.subtype.ADSB_STATUS_V0
+  * ModeSReply.subtype.ADSB_SURFACE_STATUS_V1
+  * ModeSReply.subtype.ADSB_SURFACE_STATUS_V2

+#### Velocity and Airspeed Messages

+* VelocityOverground: NACv replaced `getNavigationAccuracyCategory` and returns meters, not the category as byte
+* Velocity now in knots instead of m/s (multiply with 0.514444 to keep metric system)
+* Vertical rate in feet/min instead of m/s (multiply with 0.00508 to keep metric system)
+* geoMinurBaro in feet, not meters (multiply with 0.3048 to keep metric system)

+#### Long/Short ACAS

+* MaximumAirspeed in knots instead of m/s (multiply with 0.514444 to keep metric system)